There are details farther down this page (you should read them too) but our guiding principles for conduct-related issues are as follows:

 Code of Conduct

-Do not bully or insult.
-It is never okay to bully or insult anyone at Poly Speed Dating for any reason or in any way.
-It is particularly unacceptable to mistreat anyone because of their age, ethnicity, race, gender, orientation, gender presentation, creed or religious affiliation, or any other deeply personal trait.
+Do not insult or intimidate.
+It is never okay to insult or threaten anyone at Poly Speed Dating for any reason or in any way.
+It is particularly unacceptable to mistreat anyone because of their age, ethnicity, race, gender, sexual orientation, gender presentation, creed or religious affiliation, disability or HIV status, or any other deeply personal trait.

 Do not harass, puppydog, or impose yourself in people’s personal space.
 Although flirtation is often a part of speed dating, it is crucial that the ways you pay attention to other speed daters never turn into harassment or puppydogging (quietly following someone around hoping they will approach you).
 If you have any doubt about whether you’re approaching someone in an appropriate way, please err on the side of NOT doing the thing you’re worried about, and instead just using the event’s built-in ways of showing interest in someone: the date sheet for people you meet on speed dates, and ‘cruising’ for people you meet in the social area.

 Do not touch without asking, and do not touch much.
 Please ask before touching people.
 Unwanted touch (even on the shoulder, hand, etc.) is not okay here.
-(We do understand that there’s such a thing as asking non-verbally, in particular extending a hand to offer a handshake.)
-And finally, please do not ask for or give hugs to those you do not already have a hugging relationship with.
+Offering a handshake or high-five (using words!) is okay assuming you are also ready to hear a polite no; please do not ask for or give hugs to those you do not already have a hugging relationship with.

 Take “no” for an answer, and take it as such the first time.
 Whether it’s asking about touch or asking about anything else, take “no” for an answer.
 Do not ask again to double-check.